-Search Ads Basic or Search Ads Advanced: Which One to Choose?
+Search Ads Basic or Search Ads Advanced

-Search Ads: paying for more App Store visibility
+Search Ads: Paying for more App Store visibility

 October 2016, Apple launches Search Ads in the US and offers app developers and marketers a new way to acquire app users.
 By bidding on keywords, apps have the opportunity to appear first in the search results (above organic results), and thereby increase their reach and visibility.